gcc-mirror/gcc/gcc/config/aarch64/aarch64-sve.md

 ;;   SVE_MAYBE_NOT_PTRUE otherwise.
 ;;
 ;; - OP is the predicate we want to test, of the same mode as CAST_GP.
 ;;
 ;; -------------------------------------------------------------------------
+;; ---- Description of UNSPEC_PRED_Z
+;; -------------------------------------------------------------------------
+;;
+;; SVE integer comparisons are predicated and return zero for inactive ;; lanes.
+Sometimes we use them with predicates that are all-true and ;; sometimes we use them with general predicates.
+;;
+;; The integer comparisons also set the flags and so build-in the effect ;; of a PTEST.
+We therefore want to be able to combine integer comparison ;; patterns with PTESTs of the result.
+One difficulty with doing this is ;; that (as noted above) the PTEST is always a .B operation and so can place ;; stronger requirements on the governing predicate than the comparison does.
+;;
+;; For example, when applying a separate PTEST to the result of a full-vector ;; .H comparison, the PTEST must be predicated on a .H PTRUE instead of a ;; .B PTRUE.
+In constrast, the comparison might be predicated on either ;; a .H PTRUE or a .B PTRUE, since the values of odd-indexed predicate ;; bits don't matter for .H operations.
+;;
+;; We therefore can't rely on a full-vector comparison using the same ;; predicate register as a following PTEST.
+We instead need to remember ;; whether a comparison is known to be a full-vector comparison and use ;; this information in addition to a check for equal predicate registers.
+;; At the same time, it's useful to have a common representation for all ;; integer comparisons, so that they can be handled by a single set of ;; patterns.
+;;
+;; We therefore take a similar approach to UNSPEC_PTEST above and use:
+;;
+;;   (unspec:<M:VPRED> [gp ptrue_flag (code:M op0 op1)] UNSPEC_PRED_Z)
+;;
+;; where:
+;;
+;; - GP is the governing predicate, of mode <M:VPRED>
+;;
+;; - PTRUE_FLAG is a CONST_INT (conceptually of mode SI) that has the value ;;   SVE_KNOWN_PTRUE if we know that GP is all-true and SVE_MAYBE_NOT_PTRUE ;;   otherwise
+;;
+;; - CODE is the comparison code
+;;
+;; - OP0 and OP1 are the values being compared, of mode M
+;;
+;; The "Z" in UNSPEC_PRED_Z indicates that inactive lanes are zero.
+;;
+;; -------------------------------------------------------------------------
 ;; ---- Note on predicated integer arithemtic and UNSPEC_PRED_X